aiven/aiven-docs/docs/platform/howto/migrate-services-cloud-region.md

 and Redis®\*, it may cause a short interruption (5 to 10 seconds) in service while the DNS changes are propagated.

-The short interruption mentioned above does not include the potential delays caused by client side library implementation.
+The short interruption does not include potential delays caused by client side library implementation.

 When spinning a new Aiven service, you are not tied to a cloud provider